Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 ## UX-structure

+All functions are displayed to the relevant users

 **Navigation**

 I have decoded to use a traditional navigation bar with links displaying to the relevant users.
 Not logged in users will see - Home, Login and Register Logged in users will see - Home, Logout, New Blog, Profile